Sullivanstatistics/saved-old-course/chapter1.md

 # 2. Find the column means of c.
 apply(b, 2, mean)

-# 3. What is the value of the 3rd column and 98th row?
+# 3. What is the value of the3rd row and 98th column?
 b[3,98]
 ```